pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 |select_ORF-finder|

 Here, **input data** is only fasta file.
 We are selecting out filtered fasta file ``ASVs_collapsed_tax_filt.fasta``.
-As we are interesed in "The Invertebrate Mitochondrial Code", we as specifying 5 in the ``genetic code`` setting (in PipeCraft, click on the ``genetic code`` setting to see the available genetic codes).
+As we are interested in "The Invertebrate Mitochondrial Code", we are specifying 5 in the ``genetic code`` setting (in PipeCraft, click on the ``genetic code`` setting to see the available genetic codes).
-The ``min length`` and ``max length`` settings were already set in the CURATE ASV TABLE step, so here, those setting to not have an effect unless we narrow down the accepdable length range.
+The ``min length`` and ``max length`` settings were already set in the CURATE ASV TABLE step, so here, those settings do not have an effect unless we narrow down the acceptable length range.

 |ORF-finder_expanded|